pmean/build-website/text/07/SourcesOfConfusion.md

     Workshop](../training/hand18.asp)

 for the American Society for Andrology.
 The major emphasis was on the computation of control charts.
-It\'s always interesting to see how this material goes over.
+It's always interesting to see how this material goes over.
 This group was somewhat math-phobic, and felt a certain level of discomfort with the required exercises.
 Several points of confusion involved